 The creation of centers focused on Asian cultural areas was one of the first steps in this direction.
-These centers, which federate faculty members from the EHESS, the CNRS and other academic institutions, have reached a degree of experience that is recognized by the main national authorities in charge of evaluating scientific research.
+These centers, which federate faculty members from the EHESS, the CNRS and other academic institutions, as well as from the EFEO and EPHE, have reached a degree of experience that is recognized by the main national authorities in charge of evaluating scientific research.
 The teams that they include have also been able to propose collaborative and original courses of study, initially designed for 1st-year PhD students.
-The dispersal and fragmentation of the teaching currently available in France on the main cultural areas of South and East Asia also called for a program that was both coherent and coordinated.
+The dispersal and fragmentation of the teaching currently available in France on the main cultural areas of South, Central and East Asia also called for a program that was both coherent and coordinated.

 The multidisciplinary vocation of the AMO (Asie Méridionale et Orientale—South and East Asia) emphasis now provides students with the possibility of pursuing, building and developing know-how on objects that are continually updated.
 In this spirit, the program the emphasis sketches out offers individualized coursework and personalized advisorship.
 Previously, no organization of higher education in France proposed a comparable program, which provides training where each identified cultural area is approached through a method and a construction process specific to each field.
 At a time when Asian issues are becoming recognized as more and relevant and foreshadow the future weight Asia will have on the international scene, the expertise provided by social sciences fields facilitate reflection that is able to link what has been inherited from the past and current questions to problems involved in future developments.
 The pedagogical offerings presented here strive to achieve this aim.